How Populous is innovating venue productization—with stadium-size impact

 “By being more connected to our manufacturer, we were able to optimize the design, improve sustainability outcomes, speed up the project, reduce cost, and basically have a lot less waste,” Tobeck says.

 Populous is also using artificial intelligence to inform its designs.
 “We’re using machine learning very actively when we design seating bowls,” Nelson says.
 “We can take all of these specialized data that we have, and we can use it to figure out optimal ticketing sections … We can say, ‘For a C-shaped concert, your ticketing segmentation looks like this.
 For a U-shaped concert, it looks like this.
 For basketball, it looks like this.’
-We can us that to inform our designs to make sure we maximize both experience and revenue for the venue over time.”
+We can use that to inform our designs to make sure we maximize both experience and revenue for the venue over time.”

 Unlocking value-added architecture

 Therein lies the true potential of productization: By collaborating with forward-thinking clients and contractors, architects who collaborate with manufacturers can continue to add value long after the design phase.
+“Our goal is to be with our clients throughout the entire asset lifecycle, from needs and planning all the way through end-of-life and repurposing, so we’re developing tools and services that stretch out along that,” Nelson says.

-“Our goal is to be with our clients throughout the entire asset lifecycle, from needs and planning all the way through end-of-life and repurposing.
-So, we’re developing tools and services that stretch out along that,” says Nelson.
 Populous takes an integrated approach to designing and operating venues.
-“Aside from the main design part, we also do major event planning and adjacent services because we’re experts in the use of our facilities.
-We make sure everything we design for our venues is fit-for-purpose, because we may also be designing the events that go on inside them.
+“Aside from the main design part, we also do major event planning and adjacent services because we’re experts in the use of our facilities,” Nelson says.
+“We make sure everything we design for our venues is fit-for-purpose because we may also be designing the events that go on inside them.
 We think of ourselves as a sports and entertainment company, not as an architecture and design firm.”

 “By being more connected to our manufacturer, we were able to optimize the design, improve sustainability outcomes, speed up the project, reduce cost, and basically have a lot less waste.”

-Nathan Tobeck, Principal and Asia Pacific Digital Lead, Populous
+—Nathan Tobeck, Principal and Asia Pacific Digital Lead, Populous

 Industrialized construction isn’t unique to sports and entertainment venues, however.
 Its benefits are attainable across a variety of structures in different industries, according to Tobeck, who says that it could be just as fruitful to productize steel and wooden framing as it is to productize stadium seating plats.

-“Manufacturers might already be making super-awesome steel or wooden framing, but designers don’t necessarily know about it because designers and manufacturers don’t communicate consistently.
-Designers are designing what they want, and contractors and manufacturers are doing whatever they can to make those designs work,” Tobeck says.
-“Imagine if those two sides were talking, and we started designing buildings based on what manufacturers could offer.
+“Manufacturers might already be making superawesome steel or wooden framing, but designers don’t necessarily know about it because designers and manufacturers don’t communicate consistently,” Tobeck says.
+“Designers are designing what they want, and contractors and manufacturers are doing whatever they can to make those designs work.
+Imagine if those two sides were talking, and we started designing buildings based on what manufacturers could offer.
 It would make life cheaper and easier and more sustainable.
 It would make installation faster.
 And we could use the time and money that’s being saved to make better designs.”

 Matt Alderton